2captcha/2captcha-python/README.md

 ### Proxies

-You can pass your proxy as an additional argumen for methods: recaptcha, funcaptcha and geetest.
+You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha and geetest.
 The proxy will be forwarded to the API to solve the captcha.

 ```python
 proxy={